sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 ---
 layout: post
 comments: true
-title: The challenge for fewer bits
+title: The challenge for fewer bits in Deep Learning
 ---

 Usual deep learning parameters are stored on 32 bits FP hardware (though 16 bits has became supported by Pytorch, hopefully things are on a good way !).